vguarnaccia/.vim_config/README.rst

   sh ~/.vim_config/install.sh
   git submodule update --init --recursive

-This will download all the repositiories and subrepositories.
-You will have to initialize `YouCompleteMe`_ manually, as the instructions are too complicated for this README.

 Requirements
 ============

-Vim, obviously, and compiled with python.
+Vim, obviously, and it must be compiled with python and lua.
 More requirements to come in the future.

 Plugins
 =======